Multimodal Motion Conditioned Diffusion Model for Skeleton-based Video Anomaly Detection: Methodology

 \subsection{Architecture Description}

 Fig.~\ref{fig:architecture} illustrates the architecture of \OUR.
 We distinguish two main blocks: a conditioning auto-encoder for the past motion, $X^{1:k}$, and a denoising model for $X^{k+1:N}$.
 The main diffusion model architecture is the neural network, represented with orange blocks, tasked with estimating the corrupting noise in the input motion, thus reconstructing the actual future motion.
 As done in \cite{wyatt22}, we rely on a U-Net like architecture.
 Our skeletal-motion diffusion network progressively contracts and then expands (rebuilds) the spatial dimension of the input sequence of poses.
-Moreover, to account for the temporal dimension of the input sequences, we build the U-Net with space-time separable GCN (STS-GCN) layers proposed in \cite{sofianos21}.
-Also, the conditioning autoencoder relies on STS-GCNs to reconstruct the past motion and embed it into a latent space used to condition the diffusion.
+To account for the temporal dimension of the input sequences, we build the U-Net with space-time separable GCN (STS-GCN) layers proposed in \cite{sofianos21}.
+The conditioning autoencoder relies on STS-GCN to reconstruct the past motion and embed it into a latent space used to condition the diffusion.

-In detail, the U-Net takes in input $X^{k+1:N}$ and a motion-temporal conditioning signal $h+t$ which provides the network with the diffusion timestep and the encoded past-motion information.
-To align the dimensionality of the conditioning signal with that of the input sequence, the former is fed into an embedding layer projecting it to the correct vector space.
+In detail, the U-Net takes in input $X^{k+1:N}$ and a motion-temporal conditioning signal $h+\uptau_\theta (t)$ which provides the network with the diffusion timestep and the encoded past-motion information.
+Furthermore, to align the dimensionality of this conditioning signal with that of the network's layers, the former is fed into an embedding layer projecting it to the correct vector space.
 This embedded conditioning signal is then fed to each STS-GCN layer.
-The contracting process of the U-Net progressively aggregates the joints of the poses and shrinks the vector space of the spatial coordinates of joints (i.e., $\mathbb{R}^c \rightarrow \mathbb{R}^d \text{ s.t. } d \leq c$).
-The expansion part "deconvolutes" the vector space of the joint coordinates until it reaches the original space $\mathbb{R}^c$.
+The contracting process of the U-Net progressively aggregates the joints of the poses (i.e., $\mathbb{R}^J \rightarrow \mathbb{R}^d \text{ s.t. } d \leq J$) while the expansion part ``deconvolutes" the joints' vector space until it reaches the original space $\mathbb{R}^J$.
 Residual connections are present between specular layers.